Get the Skills to Be a Help Desk Specialist

 The U.S. Department of Education requires that we report and disclose certain information about our school programs in a clear, prominent, user-friendly, and easily understood manner.
 The intent of the requirement is to enable students to make an informed choice about a program of study.
 To this end, we have developed documents containing the following information:

 Are you ready to move ahead with your education and your career?
-Talk to one of our Admissions Consultants today and see if the Help Desk + Certificate Program at Sullivan and Cogliano Training Centers is right for you.
+Fill out the form to get more information and see if the Help Desk + Certificate Program at Sullivan and Cogliano Training Centers is right for you.

 *In normal time